 For ebooks sold below the price of $2.99, Amazon pays publishers and authors half of what Payhip and Smashwords pay.
 That is why Personville titles sell for 2.99 on Amazon and significantly less on on Payhip and Smashwords.

 Managing and converting ebook files

 Here are some things you need to know about Smashwords.
 They don’t currently have a reading app, so you currently have to export the file into some reading application.
 (But note that Smashwords keeps these downloads for you, so you can re-download them any time).
-By the way, my expectation is that eventually Smashwords will offer a reading app (though not in the short term).

 Another thing you will notice is that Smashwords sometimes offers the ebook in different file formats.
 The most common formats are .epub, .mobi (for Kindles) and .pdfs.
 Generally all the Jack Matthews titles will have .epub files for downloading; occasionally it will offer .mobi files as well, but not PDFs (because it is not as flexible for various devices).
 I produce .epub files because that is the most universal format and tends to offer the most formatting capabilities.

 I do make .mobi files, but Smashwords doesn’t let me upload them separately.
 That’s ok because .epub files tend to be better anyway.
 If you need a .mobi file, then you should convert the .epub file to .mobi and then send the .mobi file directly to your device through Kindle Personal Document service.

 To convert the .epub file to .mobi, you have two options: